Official logo of the Commission on Ethics and Lobbying in Government

 Ava Ayers

-Commissioner Ayers is an associate professor of law at Albany Law School, where she previously served for five years as Director of the Government Law Center.
+Vice Chair Ayers is an associate professor of law at Albany Law School, where she previously served for five years as Director of the Government Law Center.
 She teaches courses on the law of government, administrative law, legal ethics, and civil procedure.

 Before teaching, Professor Ayers worked for nine years in the office of the New York Attorney General, where she was a Senior Assistant Solicitor General.
 She served both as a supervisor and as lead counsel in various cases involving immigration law, federalism, constitutional rights, environmental law, and other issues.
 Professor Ayers clerked for the Honorable Sonia Sotomayor on the U.S. Court of Appeals for the Second Circuit, and for the Honorable Gerard Lynch in the Southern District of New York.
 She graduated first in her class from Georgetown Law in 2005.

-Professor Ayers is the author of articles on immigration law, federalism, legal ethics, and other subjects, as well as the book, “A Student’s Guide to Law School,” published by the University of Chicago Press.
+Vice Chair Ayers is the author of articles on immigration law, federalism, legal ethics, and other subjects, as well as the book, “A Student’s Guide to Law School,” published by the University of Chicago Press.
 Before her gender transition in 2020, she was known as Andrew Ayers.

-Commissioner Ayers resides in Albany county.
+Vice Chair Ayers resides in Albany County.

 Headshot of Commission Member Ava Ayers